jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Web Form  </h3>
-<p align="justify"> Today I have explored that There are two types of in-built interfaces available in ERPNext.
+<p align="justify"> Today I have explored that There are two types of in-built interfaces .
 The Desk View and the Web View.
-Desk is for users who regularly interact with ERPNext instance, like employees of your organization.
+Desk is for users who regularly interact , like employees of your organization.

-Web View is for users who need to interact with an ERPNext instance occasionally.
+Web View is for users who need to interact with an instance occasionally.
 Web forms are similar to the forms you generally fill in various websites on the internet.
-Webforms are part of the Web View interface in ERPNext.</p>
+Webforms are part of the Web View interface.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->